plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 ## A Note on the OSWE Exam

 The OSWE exam is going to be harder than exploiting the Javulna application.
-The Advanced Web Attacks and Exploitation course gives you all of the knowledge you need to exploit the exam targets.
-This is about developing my own methodology.
+The [Advanced Web Attacks and Exploitation](https://www.offensive-security.com/awae-oswe/) course gives you all of the knowledge you need to exploit the exam targets.
+This is about developing and sharing my own methodology.

 ## My Methodology